ibrahimtahaozcicek/evie.selfbot/README.md

 Once finished:

+- Create a webhook in a channel where you want logs to appear (Channel Settings, Webhooks) and grab its ID and token.
 - In the folder from where you ran the git command, run `cd evie.selfbot` and then run `npm install`
 - Rename `config.json.example` to `config.json`
 - Edit `config.json` and enter your token and other details as indicated.
 It should look like this afterwards: